Gambit (Marvel Comics): Messiah Complex

 During the 2007–2008 "Messiah Complex" storyline, Gambit is personally targeted by Wolverine during the X-Men's assault on Mister Sinister's Antarctic base.
-After being tortured by the Canadian mutant, Gambit reveals that Cable has the baby before Sinister manages to regain the advantage and drive the X-Men off with Gambit later revealed not to be harmed.
+After being tortured by the Canadian mutant, Gambit reveals that Cable has the baby before Sinister manages to regain the advantage and drive the X-Men off, with Gambit later revealed not to be harmed.
 Later, as Bishop attempts to kill the baby (after immobilizing Cable), Gambit and several of the Marauders quickly stop him with Gambit bringing a section of the ceiling down on Bishop.
 Knowing the X-Men will arrive in moments, the Marauders depart with the baby, but not before Gambit ponders what could make Bishop turn on the X-Men.

 Tracking Gambit using Cerebro, the X-Men find that the Marauders' hideout was on Muir Island.
-However, what they did not know is that Gambit let them track him.
+However, they did not know that Gambit let the X-Men track him.
 It appears that Gambit, along with Mystique, has plans of their own for the newborn mutant as evidenced by his lack of surprise when he delivers the baby to Sinister, who then reveals himself to be Mystique as the real Sinister lies on the floor with shock etched into his face, and the fact that Mystique told Gambit that it is time for the next step.

 A flashback sequence shows that Mystique used Rogue's intensified powers to kill Sinister.
 In the present, she explains that everything she and Gambit have done has led to this moment as foretold by Destiny.
 Mystique touches the baby's face to Rogue's in the hope of sacrificing the child to save her.
-After an energy burst Gambit snatches the baby, saying that Rogue would never want an innocent life used to save hers.
+After an energy burst, Gambit snatches the baby, saying that Rogue would never want an innocent life used to save hers.
 However, the child was unharmed by Rogue's touch.
 Gambit gives the baby to Xavier and says he wishes to stay with Rogue.
 Shortly after, Rogue awakens and tries to kill Mystique.
 However, somehow the baby cures her of her intensified powers, as well as any psyches she had ever absorbed; this leaves her with the psyche of only one other individual: Mystique.
-She tells Gambit she needs time alone and if he still cares for her, he would not follow.
+She tells Gambit she needs time alone, and if he still cares for her, he would not follow.